 If you find yourself in a battle for your life, your number one weapon is your brain.The proper mindset is far more important than any skills you learn.

-The style of karate I teach is Goju Shorei, a Japanese hard style.
+The styles I teach are Goju Shorei Karate, Nu-Seiki Karate, and New Century Combatives.
+Goju Shorei is what is started with in 1984, Nu-Seiki is a style that I developed.
+New Century Combatives is strickly for self-defense.
 I only teach adults.
 The focus of this class is karate basics, kata, and point fighting, and fighting techniques for self-defense.

 Safety is top priority in my classes.
 When I started karate in 1984 the only protection we used were pads on the hands and feet and groin protection.
 No head gear.
 The groin was a legal target in competition.
 Safety equipment has come a long way since then.